DoSomething/darwin/slack.md

 - ✅ - `:check:` I did that
 - ➕ - `:plus:` I agree
 - 🙇 - `:bow:` thanks!
-- 🐧 - `:penguin` A stuffed animal given at the end of staff meeting from the reigning holder to another staff member who did a baller job that week.
+- 🐧 - `:penguin:` A stuffed animal given at the end of staff meeting from the reigning holder to another staff member who did a baller job that week.

 ## Bots
 - 🔐[Slackbot](https://dosomething.slack.com/customize/slackbot): Just a pal that Slack gives us for free, we can customize to respond to certain phrases